-Paleo-indians migrated to what is now the United States mainland, from Asia, around 12,000 years ago, and developed a maize-based agriculture which supported population growth and craft specialization.
-After European explorers and traders first made contact, largely in the 16th century, it is estimated that the local population declined due to various reasons, including diseases such as smallpox and measles to which indigenous Americans had no natural immunities.
+Paleo-Indians migrated to what is now the United States mainland from Asia around 12,000 years ago.
+They eventually adopted a maize-based agriculture from modern-day Mexico; this supported population growth and specialization in crafts.
+After European explorers and traders first made contact, largely in the 16th century, the local population greatly declined, mostly due to diseases such as smallpox and measles to which indigenous Americans had no natural immunities.

-America's gross domestic product accounts for close to a quarter of the world's total, and its military budget is reckoned to be almost as much as the rest of the world's defence spending put together.
-The country is also a major source of entertainment, ranging from television, Hollywood films, jazz, blues, rock and rap music.
+The USA's gross domestic product accounts for close to a quarter of the world's total, and its military budget is reckoned to be almost as much as the rest of the world's defence spending put together.
+The country is also a major source of entertainment, ranging from television, Hollywood films, jazz, blues, rock and rap.

 Politics in the United States is dominated by two major party coalitions, the Democratic Party and the Republican Party.
 The Democratic Party evolved from the party of Thomas Jefferson in the late 1700s, while the Republican Party was formed by a coalition opposed to slavery in the 1850s.

 Capital: Washington D.C

 Other Main Cities: New York, Chicargo, Los Angeles, Houston, Phoenix, San Francisco, San Diago, Dallas

 Ethnic Group(s): white 79.96%, black 12.85%, Asian 4.43%, Amerindian and Alaska native 0.97%, native Hawaiian and other Pacific islander 0.18%, two or more races 1.61%

 Time Zone: (UTC-5 to -10), Summer (DST) (UTC-4 to -10[e])

 International Dialling Code: 1